RN255/learn-chinese-gold/README.md

 ## Project Name: Dan Dan Chinese (React)

 A website for beginners to learn Chinese conversation.
 Created using React and hosted on IONOS.
-The website got some views and some positive feedback but it wasn't going to be commercially viable so it's been taken offline as of May 2024.
+The website got some views and some positive feedback but sadly it wasn't commercially successful!

 ## How to use